 As of September 30, 2023, the Company had \$38.2 million related to performance obligations that were unsatisfied or partially unsatisfied for which the Company expects to recognize revenue.
 The Company expects to recognize revenue on all of the remaining performance obligations over the next 12 months.
 These amounts exclude variable consideration primarily related to performance obligations that consist of a series of distinct service periods with revenues based on future performance that cannot be estimated at contract inception.
-The Company also has elected to apply the practical expedient that permits exclusion of information about the remaining performance obligations with original expected durations of one year or less.
+The Company also has elected to apply the practical expedient that permits exclusion of information about the remaining performance obligations with original expected durations of one year or less, less which applies all of the Company's remaining performance obligations as of March 31, 2024.

-Note 3-Accounts and Notes Receivable
+Note 3-4-Accounts and Notes Receivable

-The Company's accounts and notes receivable balances consisted of the following as of September 30, 2023 and December 31, 2022:
+The Company's accounts and notes receivable balances consisted of the following as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023:

+September 30, 2023 December 31, 2022

+(in thousands)

+March 31, 2024 March 31, 2024 December 31, 2023

+(in thousands)

+Short-term Short-term

+Accounts and notes receivable

+Accounts and notes receivable

+Accounts and notes receivable Accounts and notes receivable \$453,127 \$406,969

+Allowance for doubtful accounts Allowance for doubtful accounts (85,320) (70,192)

+Total net short-term accounts and notes receivable Total net short-term accounts and notes receivable \$367,807 \$336,777

+Long-term Long-term

+Notes receivable Notes receivable \$ 33,921 \$ 35,882

+Notes receivable

+Notes receivable

-September 30, 2023 December 31, 2022 (in thousands) (in thousands) Short-term Accounts and notes receivable \$ 453,127 \$ 406,969 Allowance for doubtful accounts (85,320) (70,192) Total net short-term accounts and notes receivable \$ 367,807 \$ 336,777 Long-term Notes receivable \$ 33,921 \$ 35,882 Allowance for doubtful accounts (5,151) (3,273) Total net long-term notes receivable \$ 28,770 \$ 32,609 Total net accounts and notes receivable \$ 396,577 \$ 369,386
+Allowance for doubtful accounts Allowance for doubtful accounts (5,151) (3,273)

+Total net long-term notes receivable Total net long-term notes receivable \$ 28,770 \$ 32,609

+Total net accounts and notes receivable Total net accounts and notes receivable \$396,577 \$369,386